Most typical phrasing

 Ready to reply

-Use the embedded tool to draft a reply for “Client asks you to start work before payment” with the exact client wording from your conversation.
+Use the embedded tool to handle “Client asks you to start work before payment” with wording you can adapt and send.
+Generate a pre-kickoff payment reply that keeps work tied to deposit completion.

 2 free drafts.
 No subscription required.